mangpo/greenthumb/README.md

 # Greenthumb: Superoptimizer Construction Framework

 GreenThumb is an extensible framework for constructing superoptimizers.
 It is designed to be easily extended to a new target ISA using inheritance.
 GreenThumb is implemented in Racket.
 The top level directory contains ISA-independent files, which implement the superclasses to be extended.
 We have built superoptimizers for ARM, GreenArrays GA144 (GA), and a small subset of LLVM IR.
-Directories `arm`, `GA`, and `llvm-demo` contain ISA-sepcific files for ARM, GA, and LLVM IR respectively.
+Directories `arm`, `GA`, and `llvm-demo` contain ISA-specific files for ARM, GA, and LLVM IR respectively.

 ## References